-The School of Social Sciences at UC Irvine has achieved national prominence and top rankings for its outside-the-box methodological and theoretical advances.
+UCI’s School of Social Sciences has achieved national prominence and top rankings for its outside-the-box methodological and theoretical advances.
 The school maintains a tradition of excellence in building robust measures, innovative models and powerful methodologies for understanding the human condition in a diverse and digital age.

-Almost 50 years ago, the school’s founders had a vision to bring together scholars whose different approaches—from quantitative to qualitative, formal to interpretative—tackled fundamental research questions and pressing social problems.
+Fifty years ago, the school’s founders had a vision to bring together scholars whose different approaches – from quantitative to qualitative, formal to interpretative – tackled fundamental research questions and pressing social problems.

-The School of Social Sciences is big—the largest academic unit on campus, it has over 5,000 students and awards 40% of all UCI degrees each year.
-It houses some of the most popular majors on campus, including psychology, business economics and international studies.
-It enhances undergraduate education with hands-on experience in labs, seminars and award-winning programs like Mock Trial, Global Connect and the Summer Academic Enrichment Program.
+The School of Social Sciences is the largest academic unit on campus with more than 5,000 undergraduate students and nearly 400 graduate students.
+The school annually awards more than one-quarter of all UCI bachelor’s degrees.
+It houses some of the most popular majors on campus, including psychology, business economics and political science.
+The school enhances undergraduate education with hands-on experience in labs, seminars and award-winning programs like Mock Trial, Global Connect and the Summer Academic Enrichment Program.

-The school is intellectually diverse, with six doctoral programs ranging from logic and philosophy of science, ranked number one in the field, to economics, recognized for its impactful scholarship.
+The school is intellectually diverse with six doctoral programs ranging from logic & philosophy of science, ranked number one in the field, to economics, recognized for its impactful scholarship.
 These departments, like the others, boast members of prestigious national academies on the faculty.

 - Chicano/Latino Studies

 - Political Science